emmyway/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 task4 - Rectangle class is modified display a rectangle using # task6 - used the __str__ in Rectangle class
-task7 - modified display method that uses #, to represent x and y coordinates
+task7 - modified display method that uses #, to represent x and y coordinates task8 - Update Rectangle to use arbitrary arguments to assign attributes with update() public method